cquest/tootbot/README.md

 - twitter tracking links (t.co) are dereferenced
 - twitter hosted pictures are retrieved and uploaded to mastodon

+It can also toot RSS/atom feeds (see cron-example.sh).

 A sqlite database is used to keep track of tweets than have been tooted.